nus-cs2113-AY2425S1/ip/docs/README.md

 His main goal is to help you note down and access your important tasks.

 # How To Launch and Use Doug
+1. Download the latest version of Doug.jar from KSanjith's GitHub iP releases section
+   - Latest release version as of now is v0.2
-1. Ensure that you have Java 17 installed
+2. Ensure that you have Java 17 installed on your PC
    - Doug will not launch with any other version of Java
-2. Open a command terminal
+3. Open a command terminal
-3. Navigate to the directory where 2113IP.jar is located at using the `cd` command
+4. Navigate to the directory where Doug.jar is located at using the `cd` command
-4. Type in `java -jar 2113IP.jar` to launch Doug
+5. Type in `java -jar Doug.jar` to launch Doug
-5. If successful, you should see the welcome message as shown above
+6. If successful, you should see the welcome message as shown above

 # Features